msoneal0/MRCI/docs/intern_commands/p2p_close.md

 ### Summary ###

-close the p2p connection with the client given in this command or decline a p2p request.
+close the p2p connection with the peer given in this command or decline a p2p request.

 ### IO ###